-There are some significant changes to the Zoning Ordinance being proposed, specifically concerning short-term rentals and temporary signage.
-We produced a short informational video to go over the changes in order that you could be informed and be able to provide input on these proposed changes prior to them being voted on.
-Alternatively the text below contains a more detailed summary of all of the proposed changes and provides a link to each chapter with a markup of the proposed changes to the Zoning Ordinance.
+There are some significant changes to the Zoning Ordinance proposed in the city limits of Bowling Green and now in effect in the remainder of Warren County, specifically concerning short-term rentals and temporary signage.
+We produced a short informational video to go over the changes in order that you may be informed.
+Alternatively the text below contains a more detailed summary of the changes and provides a link to each chapter with a markup of the changes to the Zoning Ordinance.
 If you are interested in only the changes to the Short-Term Rental Regulations, the Sign Regulations, or other changes you can click below to view those separately.
 Otherwise read below for a summary of all of the changes.
-Comments on the proposed changes will be taken at any time up until the public hearing where comments may be made in person.
-Comments can be made by using the contact form on this web page, email, phone, or written and mailed.

 All Changes Summary